xtompie/dx/article.md

 ### Explanation

 Build process is not required.
-Maybe just the removal of comments and minification.
+Perhaps only the removal of comments and minification.

-DX pattern is an UI layer.
-This layer can invoke the business logic layer.
+The DX pattern is a UI layer that can invoke the business logic layer.

-DX components can be specific like [todolist](https://github.com/xtompie/dx/tree/master/todolist) or more generic like [visible](https://github.com/xtompie/dx/blob/master/visible/).
+DX components can be specific, like the [todolist](https://github.com/xtompie/dx/tree/master/todolist), or more generic, like [visible](https://github.com/xtompie/dx/blob/master/visible/).

-The debug is easy.
-Stacktrace is complete and readable.
+Debugging is easy.
+The stack trace is complete and readable.

 The code is simple.
-For [sender](https://github.com/xtompie/dx/blob/master/sender/) component all sender function was generated by Copilot.
+For the [sender](https://github.com/xtompie/dx/blob/master/sender/) component, all sender functions were generated by Copilot.

-Pollution of the global scope can be minimized to one variable e.g.
+Pollution of the global scope can be minimized to one variable, e.g.

 ```javascript
 var app = app || {};